 The hospital building was of Colonial British Style, that as now mostly disappeared in Shanghai.
 As the city developed more capacity and space was needed and more buildings were added on the same plot, a red brick building on the right and a neoclassical building on the left.
-The later is probably from the 1910’s as it looks similar to other buildings of this style built then on the back side of the Bund.
-Picture left shows that the garden on the Suzhou creek side was already well maintained, long before the recent recreation of the Suzhou Creek promenade.
+The left one is probably from the 1910s as it looks similar to other buildings from this time.
+The right one is probably from the late 1920s or early 1930s looking at its architecture.
+Above picture shows that the garden on the Suzhou creek side was already well maintained, long before the recent recreation of the Suzhou Creek promenade.

-As for many buildings in Shanghai there was little maintenance over time.
-As seen on modern days picture left, the middle building was replaced by a concrete cube probably in the early 1980’s.
+As for many historical buildings in Shanghai there was little maintenance over time.
+The original middle building was replaced by a concrete cube probably in the 1970s.
 Both side buildings got added floors and transformation to gain space.
-The left building suffered the most, but the right building was still pretty much in the same shape until destruction in April 2010, just before the Shanghai Expo opening.
-I am sure this fantastic piece of real estate will be developed in some more luxury apartments in this area.
-Too bad that at least the buildings in good shape were not preserved.
+The left building can be seen on the righ side of left picture.
+It suffered the most.
+The right building was kept in better outside shape.
+Both did not escape destruction in April 2010, just before the Shanghai Expo opening.
+Only a small red brick building on the right has been kept, being the last remaining part of the former Shanghai General hospital.
+It was the former morgue of the hospital.

 August 2018: A new building has been built on this location and just opened as the Bellagio hotel.
 The fake Art Deco style is supposed to match the location’s history but has none of the grandeur of the original.
 The remaining building has been renovated and is mentionned as the former Shanghai General Hospital.